abhijithnbalan/LiveImageStitching/readme.md

 6. Blending two images togoether to get a final bigger image.

 ## 1. Keypoint and Description

 ### 1. AKAZE

 ### 2. ORB
+ORB (Oriented FAST and Rotated BRIEF), is an efficient alternative to SIFT and SURF algorithms(copyright protected).

 ## 2. Matching
 ### 1. Brute Force Matcher